Gold Mine Tours, Johannesburg

 Miners strikes of 1910/1913/1946/1987

-Rand revolt – 1922 – When war came to Johannesburg’s streets and changed the course of South Africa’s history.
-22000 gold and coal miners in open revolt against the State.
-Martial law with bombs and shells raining down on Johannesburg suburbs of Fordsburg, Jeppe, Brixton, Ferreirastown and Vrededorp.
+Rand revolt – 1922 – When war came to Johannesburg streets, thus changing the course of South Africa’s history.
+With 22000 gold and coal miners in open revolt against the South African State.

-Gold, War and people trying to protect their livelihood as gold miners.
+So Gold, War and people trying to protect their livelihood as gold miners.

-The Gold Landscape viewed on the tour
+Gold Landscape viewed while on tour

 Today it is giant gold mining houses.
-BHP Billiton, Anglo platinum, Anglo Gold and Goldfields that form the major part of the gold mining corporations of South Africa.
+BHP Billiton, Anglo platinum, Anglo Gold and Goldfields that form the major part of gold mining corporations of South Africa.

 Most of today’s profitable gold mines are in the west of Johannesburg, in the area of Carletonville.

-The gold bearing reef layers are known as the Main Reef – Main Reef Leader – South Reef and were collectively called the Main Reef Group of Conglomerates.
+Gold bearing reef layers are known as the Main Reef – Main Reef Leader – South Reef and were collectively called the Main Reef Group of Conglomerates.

-South Africa has become a world leader in gold mining technology and deep level gold mining.
+Consequently South Africa has become a world leader in gold mining technology and deep level gold mining.